rakutenanalytics/ios-rakutenanalytics/RakutenAnalyticsSDK/DEPLOY.md

 * The `deploy_framework` fastlane lane in **snapshot** mode:
     1. Confirms the version parameter matches the podspec
-    1. Builds the fat binary arm64 and x86_64 frameworks using xcodebuild
+    1. Builds xcframework (arm64 and x86_64) using xcodebuild
+    1. Uploads SPM Package by updating xcframework in https://github.com/rakutentech/ios-analytics-framework-snapshots repo
     1. Uploads all the build artifacts (zipped frameworks, debug symbols) as a github release to https://github.com/rakutentech/ios-analytics-framework-snapshots/releases

 ## Deploy Release